Johnson says Nato expansion shows Putin is ‘completely wrong’

 The UK already has a significant military presence in Estonia and the Prime Minister will use the summit to expand its headquarters in the Baltic nation.

-Officials said this would ensure the UK could provide rapid reinforcements if needed, and deploy artillery, air defence and helicopters.
+Officials said this will ensure the UK can provide rapid reinforcements if needed, and deploy artillery, air defence and helicopters.

 The alliance plans to have 300,000 troops at high readiness – up from the current 40,000 – and the UK will commit capabilities in land, air and sea to the “new force model”.